Bible Study-HO-Chapter 13

 Pretty graphic, I know, and it’s a figure of speech when our Father says things like this but it’s only to show you how strong His emotions become when He sees you running off in another direction other than the one that He would have you be on.

 It hurts Him to see you hell-bent on hurting yourself.
-And this is spiritually more than physically.
+And this is spiritually more than physical.
 He doesn’t want you to take a path that leads right into the lair of Satan himself.

 Hosea 13:9 O Israel, thou hast destroyed thyself; but in me is thine help.